Saturday Night Live season 40

 Saturday Night Live premiered its fortieth season during the 2014–15 television season on NBC.
 The season premiered on September 27, 2014, with host Chris Pratt and musical guest Ariana Grande and came to a conclusion on May 16, 2015, with host Louis C.K. and musical guest Rihanna.
 Former cast member Darrell Hammond succeeded Don Pardo, who had died in August, as the show's new announcer.
 The premiere included an interstitial photograph of Pardo – SNL's announcer since it premiered in 1975 (with the exception of season 7 and episode 14 of season 21 – where Hammond took his place).

+This season was alternatively known as Saturday Night Live 40 and SNL40.

 Cast

 As part of an ongoing rebuilding process, which executive producer Lorne Michaels indicated would result in cast changes for the 2014–15 season, a number of those changes were announced prior to the start of the season.
 Longtime cast member Nasim Pedrad, who had been on the show for five seasons since 2009, announced her departure in June 2014, as she was to star on the Lorne Michaels-produced sitcom Mulaney.
 Following Pedrad's departure, featured players John Milhiser, Noël Wells, and Brooks Wheelan were all let go following the finale, after only one season with the cast.
 Additionally, Mike O'Brien, a writer for the show for four seasons before joining the cast at the start of the previous season, returned to the writers' room for this season, which would be his last as a writer.
+Despite his departure from the cast, O'Brien still made occasional appearances in several sketches throughout the season.
 Overall, of the eight cast members introduced during the previous season, only Beck Bennett, Kyle Mooney, Colin Jost, and Sasheer Zamata returned.
-Jost has remained a cast member on the show since season 39.
-Bennett would leave after season 46, Mooney would leave after season 47, and Zamata would leave after season 42.
+Bennett, Jost, Mooney and Zamata remained as featured players.

 To fill the void following Pedrad, Milhiser, O'Brien, Wells, and Wheelan's departures, two comedians joined the cast at the start of the season: stand-up comic Pete Davidson, the first SNL cast member to have been born in the 1990s, and former SNL writer Michael Che as a Weekend Update co-anchor, replacing Cecily Strong, who remained in the cast.
 Che left SNL at the end of the previous season to become a correspondent on The Daily Show.
 After making appearances on Weekend Update and in several sketches, writer Leslie Jones was promoted to the cast on October 20, 2014 as a featured player.

 Coinciding with the show's fortieth anniversary, SNL introduced a new logo created by design firm Pentagram.